 Alex is an apprentice mage.
 Magic exists in this comic; maybe I should've mentioned that.
-She studies under salthalus's tutoring, is genuinely curious about magic, eager to learn it, and tends to catch on quickly-ish.
+She studies under Salthalus's tutoring, is genuinely curious about magic, eager to learn it, and tends to catch on quickly-ish.
 She's a nice girl, though with a bit of a hotheaded streak from time to time.

-Jacob is Matt's best friend and frequent partner in crime.
-Taught Matt most of what he knows, in fact.
-Jake's far more snide than Matt, and, thanks to numerous accidents (both real and in quotes) back when she was first studying magic, does not like Alex much at all.
+Jacob is Matt's best Friend and Frequent partner in crime.
+Taught Matt most of what he knows, in Fact.
+Jake's Far more snide than Matt, and, thanks to numerous accidents (both real and in quotes) back when she was first studying magic, does not like Alex much at all.
+Salthalus is Alex's mentor.
+She hails from the Healing Springs far to the north.
+Salth is one of the wisest and most powerful mages in the known world, and she's surprisingly patient in teaching Alex what she knows.
+She also keeps up a weak spell to slightly hide her age for complicated reasons that get explained in Chapter Five.
+Never mind for now.

 Phinn is a sweet girl who runs a library in the village in which Matt and Alex live.
 She's a cheerful, kind, and quite geeky elf from Yuulor Forest.
-She has wore than a bit of a crush on Matt.
+She has more than a bit of a crush on Matt.
 Matt remains one of the few people irritatingly unaware of that last part.